Skip to content

 Roadmap

-• Commitments can evolve into a trusted registry of commitments that can be used to find suitable partners for privacy-preserving computations.
+• Commitments will evolve into a trusted registry that other agents can query to find suitable partners for privacy-preserving computations.

-• Automated scoring and evaluation of commitments can be added to the protocol.
+• Automated scoring and evaluation of commitments will be added to the protocol.